Asesino04/AK-Fuzzer/README.md

 Credit
 =======

-"AK-Fuzzer" is created By Asesino04 "Inj3ct0rs team"
+"AK-Fuzzer" is created By Asesino04